glpi-project/docdev/source/sourcecode.rst

 A basic good practice using Git is to create a branch for everything you want to do; we'll talk about that in the sections below.
 Just keep in mind that you will publish your branches on you fork, so you can propose your changes.

-Whan you open a new pull request, it will be reviewed by one or more member of the community.
+When you open a new pull request, it will be reviewed by one or more member of the community.
 If you're asked to make some changes, just commit again on your local branch, push it, and you're done; the pull request will be automatically updated.

 Bugs
 ^^^^